2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 A simple idea that most of my classmates and I could figure out immediately was **round robin, the same as what we formally defined in 2.1.3** .
 One of my classmate believed that  it is the "One True" Performance model for this project because the OJ also uses the round robin model, except that the agents are different.

-However, as we can see in the performance theorem, with countable infinite programs doing round robin together, the final score, are all countable infinite.
-This implies that it is not reliable as a model to provide us with a partial relation.
-I mean, it is a partial relation with finite agents, but **this model is sensitive to the selection of agents.** That's why we need a better model: Monte Carlo Win Rate.
+However, this model has 2 serious defects:

+- The **selection** for agents that participate in round robin is **sensitive** to **the result score for an agent to be measured.**
+- It is popular among my classmates to use **random algorithms** for Reversed Reversi agents.
+For instance, Monte Carlo Tree Search.
+  - As we've derived in **section 2.2.2 Performance Theorem 2**, the set of random agents are uncountably infinite.
+    - Round robin SCORES`s partial order is not a partial order for agents
+    - There is no one true score(the score with all agents involved) in the case that random agents are allowed.
+  - It make sense to make an hypothesis that round robin model is not good at dealing with random competitors.

+That's why we need a better model with random nature: The Monte Carlo Win Rate Estimation Measure.

 #####  Performance Model 2:  Improved Monte Carlo Win Rate Estimation Measure